Veivel/flashcards/README.md

 - `/new-quiz` – form to create a new quiz
 - `/quizzes` – index of all quizzes
 - `/quizzes/:quizId` – page for an individual quiz
+- `/quizzes/:quizId/new` - page to create new card for an individual quiz

 # Source